 2. Ad delivery: how do advertisers serve ads on the page?

-Once an advertiser is able to reach users (or rely on the browser to do it for them), the next step is to actually get the right ads to those users!
+Once an advertiser can reach users (or rely on the browser to do it for them), the next step is to actually get the right ads to those users!

 The Privacy Sandbox introduces a few pieces of technology, like Fenced Frames and Trust Tokens, to address this.

 - Fenced Frames deliver ad code on the page without allowing any information gathering.